-How long your AdBlue lasts depends on a lot of factors, such as the size of a car’s AdBlue tank, your own personal driving style and your car’s fuel consumption.
-However, to give a rough estimate, the AA reckons you should burn through around a litre of AdBlue for every 600 miles you drive.
+How long your AdBlue lasts depends on a lot of factors, such as the size of your car’s tank, your own personal driving style and your car’s fuel consumption.
+However, to give a rough estimate, the AA reckons you should burn through around a litre of the stuff for every 600 miles you drive.

 When you’re refilling your AdBlue, you can’t ‘splash and dash’ the way you can with fuel.
 If you refill only a small amount, it won’t register when you check the measuring gauge inside your car.
 Also, if you buy a bottle of AdBlue so that you can refill your car’s levels yourself, you have to use all of it; a half-empty bottle won’t keep for later.

 How do I refill AdBlue?

 Refilling AdBlue is like refilling your petrol tank.
 In the vast majority of cases, you’ll find the refill pipe beneath the fuel filler cap, next to your diesel filler.
 Just pour the liquid in (or don’t, if you’re getting a mechanic or manufacturer to do it for you) and you’re all set!

 Where to buy AdBlue (AdBlue pumps):

 Bottles of AdBlue can be found in most petrol stations – especially those belonging to chains like Shell or Texaco – and motoring shops, such as Halfords.

 It’s also possible to refill your AdBlue from a pump at petrol stations, similar to fuel.
 However, stations with pumps are rare in the UK.

 If your car is being serviced and your AdBlue levels are running low, the garage can top up your levels for you.
 The same can be true if you buy directly from your car’s manufacturer, with the bonus that some of them free limitless top-ups.